-Classified: Employees who have accumulated more than fifteen (15) days of sick leave may request to donate sick leave days to another classified employee authorized to receive the donation.
-Employees may not disrupt the workplace while asking for donations
+Employees who have accumulated more than fifteen (15) days of sick leave may request to donate sick leave days to another employee authorized to receive the donation.
+Employees may not disrupt the workplace while asking for donations.

-Applications to donate sick leave should be returned to Diana Thomas.
+Applications to donate sick leave should be returned to Human Resources in Central Office.

-Any sick leave that is not used will be returned on a prorated basis to the employees who donated days.
-03.1232/03.2232
+Any sick leave that is not used will remain with the employee who received them.